nist-kishan/Intershala_Project_Intern/README.md

-# 💪 Women Empowerment Dashboard
+# 💪 Intern Dashboard

-A full-stack web application to track and manage intern contributions, referrals, and rewards for a women empowerment initiative.
+A full-stack web application to track and manage intern contributions, referrals, and rewards for a Intern initiative.

 ## 🚀 Features